yuezhouhu/adaspec/README.md

 *   **Scalable & Efficient:** Demonstrates effectiveness even with a significant size gap (up to 64x) between target and draft models.
 *   **Easy to Use:** Core implementation can be achieved in ~100 lines of code.

+## How AdaSPEC Works

+AdaSPEC introduces a **two-stage selective knowledge distillation** framework to train draft models that better align with the target model in Speculative Decoding.

+1.  **Reference Model as a Difficulty Analyzer**:
+    A reference model (initialized identically to the draft model) is first distilled from the target model using standard knowledge distillation (e.g., forward KL divergence).
+This reference model serves not as the final draft, but as a **proxy to estimate token-wise learning difficulty**.

+2.  **Selective Token Filtering**:
+    During distillation of the actual draft model, AdaSPEC computes the KL divergence loss for each token from both the draft and reference models against the target.
+It then calculates the **loss gap** $\Delta_{\mathcal{L}}(w) = \mathcal{L}_{\mathrm{draft}}(w) - \mathcal{L}_{\mathrm{ref}}(w)$.
+Tokens with a *larger* ΔL are considered **easier to learn**, because the draft model is already performing relatively better on them than the reference.
+AdaSPEC **selects the top-k% of these "easy" tokens** and trains the draft model *only* on this filtered subset.

+By focusing the draft model’s limited capacity on tokens it can reliably learn, AdaSPEC achieves **higher alignment** with the target model, leading to **consistently improved acceptance rates** across diverse tasks—without sacrificing generation quality.

 ## Repository Structure

 The repository is organized into branches, each corresponding to a specific experimental setup from our main results table.